 This is a very exciting time!
-Browse thru our website for some top tips on taking great care of your new little puppy, that will help everything run smoothly when your new puppy first arrives and for later on while your puppy dog is growing up.
+Browse thru our website for some top new puppy care tips, to help you in taking great care of your new little family member.
+This will help everything run smoothly when your new puppy first arrives, and for later on while your puppy dog is growing up.

 Tip No 1: